 - report suspicious activity or items to the police

-- monitor the media for new and emerging threats
+- check official media channels for new and emerging threats

 - take official warnings seriously